THE EXPERIENCES GAINED & LESSONS LEARNED

 Adding Entrepreneurial Mentoring to My List of Life Experiences

 I’ve learned a lot from my more than two decades of entrepreneurial experience.
-The confidence with which I am managing the technology service vertical that I am currently specializing in has made me realize that my tough journey of self-mentoring could happen with any first-time entrepreneurs.
+The confidence with which I am managing the technology service vertical that I am currently specialising in has made me realise that my tough journey of self-mentoring could happen with any first-time entrepreneurs.

 Many life and professional coaches and mentors guide you through packaged experiences.
 But the entrepreneurial journey has many surprises that you cannot be ready for with pre-packaged solutions.
 This is why I thought of sharing the knowledge and experienced I gained from my journey with my fellow first-time entrepreneurs.

-Do get in touch with me to explore your journey with Sarathy!
+Do get in touch with SARATHY to avoid pit falls in your journey !